BDC Hamburger Icon

 By creating quarterly goals, you can establish habits that can help your success rate by:

-• Making each quarterly goal and milestone as actionable and specific as possible: It must define the action that can contribute to the primary goal, who should do it, what tools can be used and how long they have to achieve it.
+• Making each quarterly goal and milestone as actionable and specific as possible.
+It must define the action that can contribute to the primary goal, who should do it, what tools can be used and how long they have to achieve it.
+“As a leader, your role is to remove roadblocks and ensure there is space to focus on the most important work,” said Leah Goldman, founder of The Intuition Strategist.
+“The key is to create a culture of transparency and accountability without micromanaging.
+When communication is intentional and values-driven, it turns goal-setting from a top-down directive into a shared commitment to success.”

-• Leveraging the many online planning, scheduling, project and collaboration tools: They make the process of developing and managing quarterly goals more efficient and help keep everyone in the loop about what progress has been made and what needs to be completed.
-It’s especially beneficial for remote companies because it facilitates communication and collaboration.
+• Leveraging the many online planning, scheduling, project and collaboration tools.
+They make the process of developing and managing quarterly goals more efficient and help keep everyone in the loop about what progress has been made and what needs to be completed.
+It’s especially beneficial for remote companies, because it facilitates communication and collaboration.
+“When choosing tools, prioritize systems that notify managers about approaching deadlines or incomplete tasks,” said Panda Ludwig, founder of Increase Expert.
+“These reduce the need for frequent meetings while ensuring accountability and progress are maintained.”
+[Learn more about effective apps for internal communication]

 Once you start with quarterly goal implementation, you’ll never return to an annual overview of what you want to accomplish.
-Seeing goals being met at a faster rate is an excellent motivator for you, as a leader, and for your team.
+Seeing goals being met faster is an excellent motivator for you, as a leader, and for your team.

 author image